vatlab/sos/doc/commandline.md

 * subcommand **`edit`**: potentially a GUI viewer and editor for SoS scripts.

+These features might be implemented in the future when needs arise.

 ## Command `sos-runner`

 Command `sos-runner` is a short cut for ``sos run`` so